Your Rainy Day Wedding in St. Augustine Guide

 Advantages:

-- Predictable afternoon shower pattern
+- Predictable afternoon shower pattern.

-- Quick-moving storms
+- Quick-moving storms.

-- Dramatic post-rain light
+- Dramatic post-rain light.

 Challenges:

-- High humidity affects hair/makeup
+- High humidity affects hair and makeup.

-- Heat index over 95°F
+- Heat and high heat index midday.

 Winter (December-February)